On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles: The mathematical landscape

-It is interesting to note at this point that Uhlenbeck compactness can be viewed as a refinement of the generalized Div-Curl Lemma of compensated compactness in the case when the underlying derivative bounds are given in terms of curvature.
-That is, the generalized Div-Curl lemma states that wedge products are weakly continuous when the differential constraints are given by exterior derivative, \cite{RogersTemple}, and since ${\rm Riem}(\Gamma)=d\Gamma+\Gamma\wedge\Gamma,$ it follows that $L^\infty$ bounds on $\Gamma$ and $d\Gamma$ are sufficient to pass weak limits through both terms in ${\rm Riem}(\Gamma)$.
-Uhlenbeck compactness then establishes strong convergence of $\Gamma$ using simply that $\Gamma$ is a connection and ${\rm Riem}(\Gamma)$ is its curvature.
+Our version of Uhlenbeck compactness gives a ``geometric'' improvement of the generalized Div-Curl Lemma for sequences of connections $\Gamma_i$.
+To see this, recall the generalized Div-Curl Lemma states that wedge products are weakly continuous when differential constraints take the form of exterior derivatives, \cite{RogersTemple}.
+So consider the case when the components of a sequence of affine connections $\Gamma_i$ satisfy the constraint $\Gamma_i, d\Gamma_i$ uniformly bounded in, say, $L^\infty$, in a given coordinate system, c.f. \cite{Tartar}.
+The Banach-Alaoglu Theorem implies a subsequence of the connection components converges weakly in $L^p$, and the generalized Div-Curl Lemma then implies that the components of curvature ${\rm Riem}(\Gamma_i)=d\Gamma_i+\Gamma_i\wedge\Gamma_i$ are weakly continuous on this limit, that is, one can pass weak limits through both terms in ${\rm Riem}(\Gamma)$.
+Uhlenbeck compactness assumes, in addition, ``geometry'' in the form of the transformation law for connections, and implies that connection components actually lie in $W^{1,p}$, (i.e., have one more derivative), and that a subsequence converges weakly in $W^{1,p}$, and hence {\it strongly} in $L^p$.
+But this improved convergence occurs in a different coordinate system, a coordinate system obtained by solving the RT-equations.
+One cannot overstate the importance of strong over weak convergence.
+Compactness theorems giving strong convergence are the starting point for validating approximation schemes in nonlinear problems.
 For example, in Diperna's well known proof of the zero viscosity limit for $2\times2$ systems of conservation laws, an infinite family of entropy fields was required to bootstrap the weak convergence to strong convergence.
 Uhlenbeck compactness extracts strong convergence from weak convergence from the theory of curvature, without need of any auxiliary estimates \cite{Diperna,Tartar}.